Energy in Laos: Other renewable energy resources

-The Mekong River is the largest river in Southeast Asia, with a length of 4,350 km flowing through six countries: China, Myanmar, Thailand, Lao PDR, Cambodia, and Vietnam.
-The Mekong River Basin (MRB) incorporates a large area and can be defined by seven physiographic regions: Tibetan Plateau, Three Rivers Area, Lancang Basin, Northern Highlands, Khorat Plateau, Tonle Sap Basin, and the Mekong Delta.
-The Tibetan Plateau, Three Rivers Area and Lancang Basin form the Upper Mekong Basin while the Northern Highlands, Khorat Plateau, Tonle Sap Basin and Mekong Delta make up the Lower Mekong Basin.
-Laos is in the Lower River Basin, which has a catchment of 25% of the MRB – approximately 202,000 km^{2} of water.
-The region of Laos contains 35% of Mekong's total inflows.

-Resources

-The Lower Mekong Basin provides a wide range of benefits: drinking water, freshwater food supplies, biodiversity hotspots, agricultural irrigation, transport, and industrial uses (such as hydropower development).
-The Tonle Sap region of Cambodia, the largest freshwater lake in Southeast Asia, is critical for food security as it provides areas for agriculture and aquaculture in the surrounding wetlands and flooded forests.
-This region is the center of Cambodia's fishing industry and rice fields on which 40% of the population depend.
-Additionally, the Tonle Sap region consists of a variety of habitats and biomes, resulting in an area of biodiversity.
-Another region of the Lower Mekong Basin is the Mekong delta, a resource vital to Vietnam's rice production.

 Environmental effects of hydropower

 Impacts on the fish life cycle

-The construction of dams in the Mekong Basin greatly impact fish migration and local fisheries.
-Generally, the development of a hydropower dam results in altered flow patterns and creates a large physical barrier, thus disrupting the fish and their breeding habitats within the river.
+The construction of dams in the Mekong Basin impact fish migration and local fisheries.
+Generally, the development of a hydropower dam results in altered flow patterns and creates a physical barrier, thus disrupting the fish and their breeding habitats within the river.
 This is particularly impactful in the Mekong as 40–70% of fish catch is from migrating species, where most hunted fish can potentially fail to reach historic fishing areas with dams impeding upstream migration.
-Looking at a 2008 study of Hydropower dams in the Lower Mekong Basin, planned dams will have a major impact on fisheries and "disrupt upstream migration of economically and biologically important species".
-Additionally, the downstream drift of fish eggs that sustain lower fisheries will be blocked by the construction of dams.
-Trying to apply modern solutions to fish passage can partially mitigate the impact; however, the scale of fish migration on the Mekong stream involves over 50 different species which current methods cannot support.
-With the addition of more hydropower dams, local fisheries must adapt to different flow conditions and be prepared for unexpected floods with the potential to wash away assets.
+Looking at a 2008 study of Hydropower dams in the Lower Mekong Basin, planned dams will have an impact on fisheries and "disrupt upstream migration of economically and biologically important species".
+The downstream drift of fish eggs that sustain lower fisheries will be blocked by the construction of dams.
+Trying to apply modern solutions to fish passage can partially mitigate the impact; the scale of fish migration on the Mekong stream involves over 50 species which some methods cannot support.
+With the addition of more hydropower dams, local fisheries may adapt to different flow conditions and be prepared for unexpected floods with the potential to wash away assets.